afreidah/afreidah/README.md

 </td>
 <td>
 <strong><a href="https://github.com/afreidah/munchbox">munchbox</a></strong><br>
-The homelab that started it all.
-A hybrid cloud infrastructure platform running Nomad, Consul, and Vault across local bare-metal nodes and free-tier Oracle Cloud VMs, connected over WireGuard.
-Everything below grew out of this project.
+The homelab that spawned the other projects.
+A hybrid cloud infrastructure platform running Nomad, Consul, and Vault across local bare-metal nodes, proxmox vms, and free-tier Oracle Cloud VMs, connected over WireGuard.
+Always a work in progress.
 </td>
 </tr>
 <tr>